banner background

 Step-by-Step Process to Build a Custom AI Chatbot

-Step 1 – Define Business Scope and Success Metrics
+Step 1 – Define Use Cases and ROI

 Every successful AI chatbot project starts with a clear answer to one question: what specific problem does this solve?
 Vague goals like "improve customer experience" lead to vague implementations that satisfy no one.
 Effective scoping identifies concrete chatbot use cases with measurable outcomes.